 Ruairi specialises in presenting fun, innovative and interactive concert experiences for a variety of organisations including the BBC, LSO Discovery, Southbank Centre, Live Music Now and The Royal College of Music.
 Passionate about Inclusion and opening up concert experience to a wider audience, in August 2017, he developed and presented the very first Relaxed Concert for the Ulster Orchestra in partnership with Autism Northern Ireland.

-During the 2016 and 2017 BBC Proms season, Ruairi has presented several Proms Family Introductions which explore music from the evening's Prom and features musicians from the BBC's performing groups.
-He has introduced a wide range of music including composers such as Rimsky-Korsakov, Prokofiev, Ravel, Mendelssohn, Korngold and new pieces by Paul Desenne and Anders Hilborg.
+During the 2016, 2017 and 2018 BBC Proms, Ruairi has presented several Proms Family Introductions which explore music from the evening's concert and features musicians from the BBC's performing groups.
+He has introduced a wide range of music including composers such as Tchaikovsky, Glinka, Saint-Saens, Bridge, Beethoven, Rimsky-Korsakov, Prokofiev, Ravel, Mendelssohn, Korngold and new pieces by Joby Talbot Paul Desenne and Anders Hilborg.
 Ruairi has also been a contributor on the new series of " How to Stay Young" alongside Dr Chris van Tulleken.

 Since September 2016, Ruairi has developed and presented Music Matters at the Horniman Museum which is a weekly session where participants listen to music and learn about musical traditions inspired by the Horniman's vast collection of musical instruments and objects.
 The sessions encompass a wide variety of musical traditions from around the world and find new ways to explore and analyse music.